Conditional expressions and related command-line options (--define, --conditionals)

 • Or to define FPC macros values at command-line.

---conditionals option
+4. --conditionals command-line option

 Examples: